lucee/atom-language-lucee/README.md

-# Lucee Grammar for Atom
+# Lucee Syntax highlighting and snippets for Atom

 This project is based on a fork of the [CFML Grammar for Atom][1] project.